Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 If the user owns the label being monitored, they will additionally need to retain the rightmost distinguished log entry where they've verified that the most recent version of the label is correct.
-Users advertise this log entry's position in their monitor request and the Transparency Log provides a non-truncated binary ladder, described in {{binary-ladder}}, demonstrating the greatest version of the label in a number of subsequent distinguished log entries.
+Users advertise this log entry's position in their Monitor request and the Transparency Log provides a non-truncated binary ladder, described in {{binary-ladder}}, demonstrating the greatest version of the label in a number of subsequent distinguished log entries.
 The user inspects each of these for unexpected changes; if there are